marcozac/directus-schema-types/README.md

 -   `parserTo`: a function or constructor with one argument, accepting the original type and returning the external one.

+They can be set using:

+-   the `--overrides` flag with the string representation of the JSON object
+-   or `--overrides-file` with the path to a JSON file.

 For example, overriding the `status`, `label_color` and `external_inventory_id` fields in the `ingredients` with: